caronc/nzb-subliminal/README.md

                         Specify the minimum size a video must be to be worthy of of checking for subtiles.
 This value is interpreted in MB (Megabytes) and defaults to 150 MB.
+  -c MINSCORE, --minscore=MINSCORE
+                        When scoring multiple matched subtitles for a video, this value identifies the threshold to assume the subtitle is no good and should be thrown away when being compared against others.
+It currently defaults to 20.
   -f, --force           Force a download reguardless of the file age.
 This
                         switch negates any value specified by the --age (-a) switch.